 Our directors and executive officers may have interests in the merger that are different from, or in addition to, the interests of other of our stockholders generally.
-These interests with respect to our directors and executive officers may include, among others, acceleration of stock option or restricted stock unit vesting, retention bonus payments, extension of exercisability periods of previously issued stock option grants, severance payments if employment is terminated in a qualifying termination in connection with the merger and rights to continued indemnification, expense advancement and insurance coverage. two members of the Company's board of directors will continue as directors of the combined company after the effective time, and, following the closing of the merger, will be eligible to be compensated as non-employee directors of the combined company.
+These interests with respect to our directors and executive officers may include, among others, acceleration of stock option or restricted stock unit vesting, retention bonus payments, extension of exercisability periods of previously issued stock option grants, severance payments if employment is terminated in a qualifying termination in connection with the merger and rights to continued indemnification, expense advancement and insurance coverage.
+In connection with the merger, each option to purchase shares of Magenta common stock held by Magenta's directors and executive officers as of the effective time will vest in full upon the closing of the merger and, once vested, such options with an exercise price per share that is equal to or less than \$2.00 shall remain outstanding and exercisable until the three-year anniversary of the closing date (or, if earlier, the original expiration date of such option).
+In addition, all outstanding restricted stock units that vest solely on the basis of time will be accelerated in full as of the effective time, and settled in shares of common stock immediatley prior to the effective time (less a number of shares of common stock equal to the tax withholding obligations).
+Two members of the Company's board of directors, Alison F. Lawton and Anne McGeorge, will continue as directors of the combined company after the effective time, and, following the closing of the merger, will be eligible to be compensated as non-employee directors of the combined company.

-In addition, certain of our directors are affiliated with investment funds which hold an interest in the other party and are participating in the Dianthus pre-closing financing.
-Further, certain current members of Dianthus' board of directors will continue as directors of the combined company after the effective time, and, following the closing of the merger, will be eligible to be compensated as non-employee directors of the combined company pursuant to our non-employee director compensation policy that is expected to remain in place following the effective time.
+In addition, certain current members of Dianthus' board of directors will continue as directors of the combined company after the effective time, and, following the closing of the merger, will be eligible to be compensated as non-employee directors of the combined company pursuant to our non-employee director compensation policy that is expected to remain in place following the effective time.